modcomlearning/BackendAPI/README.md

         app.run(debug=True)

-in this Github repo, we created an API for Land Management System for Posting and buying Land, The application provides an API to signup, signin, add_land, get_lands_details and MPESA payment integration.
+In this Github repo, we created an API for Land Management System for Posting and buying Land, The application provides an API to signup, signin, add_land, get_lands_details and MPESA payment integration.
 This API creates the Back - End of our full-stack application.

 Above API will be accessed in the Front - End (User Side) by Reacct JS and Android Application.